libretro/RetroArch/apple/README.md

 This will build the iOS app, codesign everything that needs to, and package it into a distributable IPA.

-Once completed, you can find the IPA inside the `ios/build/Release-iphoneos` directory.
+Once completed, you can find the IPA inside the `apple/build/Release-iphoneos` directory.
+Excecute the IPA file and then open iTunes, with you device connected, click in your device, then Applications, find de RetroArch in the list, click install and syncronize with you device.

 ## Roms